 Mix some grounds with coconut oil and slap it onto your skin a couple of times each week.

-I don’t doubt that caffeine in the grounds would increase blood flow, but in my opinion, I don’t think that would be enough to remove those fatty lumps poking into the skin from below.
+I don’t doubt that the caffeine in the grounds may increase blood flow, but in my opinion, I don’t think that would be enough to remove those fatty lumps poking into the skin from below.
 Besides even if it did help to break down those lumps; what’s to stop more pushing on in and replacing it?

 No amount of coffee grounds will replace exercise and a healthy diet.

 Meat is made is muscle fibers.
 Muscle fibers are made of protein and are formed so that the muscles can contract and relax.

 No one wants to eat tough meat.
 In order to make the meat softer; the muscle fibers need to relax.

 Enzymes, acids, salt, and just plain old hitting it, will all break down muscle fibers and help to make a softer lump of meat.
 The acidity of coffee can help it to act as a natural meat tenderizer.

 Mix some grounds in with your favorite dry rub.
 It’ll bring in a lovely coffee flavor too.